Jaimeloeuf/police-man/README.md

 --------------------------------------------------

-## License and Contributing
+## License and Author/Contributing
 This project is developed under the "BSD 3-Clause License"
 Feel free to use this project as you see fit and do contribute your changes too!
 If you have any questions feel free to contact me via [email](mailto:jaimeloeuf@gmail.com) as I know that although this is a lengthy README, it might still lack some details and can be confusing too.
+2019 <Jaime Loeuf>